vivax3794/Notes/Devs On Twitch.md

 # Bot
-We use [YAGPDB](https://yagpdb.xyz/), you can see the current settings for the bot [Here](https://yagpdb.xyz/manage/723187073284309121/home). but be warned the au
+We use [YAGPDB](https://yagpdb.xyz/), you can see the current settings for the bot [Here](https://yagpdb.xyz/manage/723187073284309121/home). but be warned the automod settings and the `Auto Reporting` custom command group contains **NSFW** words.

+# Channels
+A list of all out channels.
+## INFO
+`# rules` - This are our rules.
+`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0OTUzODkzOTJdfQ==
+eyJoaXN0b3J5IjpbMTk2MzE4NTEyMl19
 -->